shanjcu/web-framework/docs/jcu-customisations/introduction.md

 ## Quick start

 In this quick start, we'll focus on the fundamentals of including the assets in a static HTML page.

-1. Download the source files zip, take note of the version used.
+1. Download the source files zip, taking note of the version used.

 1. Unzip the files.